zinosat/site/src/index.md

 can either restore to the Obins firmware or find a solution).

 ## QMK
-[QMK](https://qmk.fm/) is a powerful open-source keyboard firmware that are being used by many open-source keyboards that are on the market today.
-Most famous for it's apparence in the Plunk, and ergodox-ez keyboards.
+[QMK](https://qmk.fm/) is a powerful open source keyboard firmware used by many open source keyboards that are on the market today.
+It is most famous for its appearance in the Plank and ErgoDox EZ keyboards.

-Currently we have a fully functional port of the QMK firmware for both the c15 and c18 revision.
-(If you are unsure which one you have, read below) This includes key matrix function, which is the "most important" part of a keyboard I would say.
+Currently, we have a fully functional port of the QMK firmware for both the c15 and c18 revision.
+(If you are unsure which one you have, read below.)
+This includes key matrix function, which is the "most important" part of a keyboard, I would say.

 ## AnnePro2-Shine